 Why Berlin Should Be Your Next City Break

-The ultimate city break in Berlin awaits your exploration.
-Get lost in Berlin’s unrivalled culture, history, and arts scene and see what makes Berlin the epicentre of cool.
+What to do in Berlin?
+Questions, questions.
+Yet, the ultimate city break in Berlin awaits your exploration!
+Get lost in Berlin’s unrivalled culture, attractions, landmarks, history, and arts scene and see what makes Berlin the epicentre of cool.

 Ever felt like your karaoke rendition of “I Have Nothing” by Whitney Houston needed a massive audience to appreciate your vocal range?
 Take yourself to Mauerpark’s amphitheatre where every Sunday there’s open-air karaoke.
 Amateur singers from around the globe gather in the ‘bear pit’ and perform the hits (and misses) we all love and love to hate.
 Beware – it’s been said that Mauerpark holds a tough crowd – so be sure to bring the house down.